Charles Middleton, 1st Baron Barham: Early life

+Marriage and family

+On 21 December 1761, Charles married Margaret Gambier (c.1731 – 10 October 1792), daughter of James Gambier and Margaret Mead, at St Martin-in-the-Fields, Westminster, London.
+Margaret was the sister of Vice-Admiral James Gambier (1723–1789) and a niece of Captain Mead, captain of the Sandwich.
+Margaret's first encounter with Charles was aboard the Sandwich some twenty years earlier.
+Margaret later moved to Teston in Kent, to be close to her friend Elizabeth Bouverie.
+After their marriage, Charles and Margaret made their home at Barham Court in Teston where they lived until their respective deaths.
+Charles and Margaret had one daughter, Diana, later Diana Noel, 2nd Baroness Barham, born 18 September 1762.

+Charles and Margaret also raised Margaret's nephew, James, later James Gambier, 1st Baron Gambier, born 13 October 1756.

+In 1786, Charles and Margaret adopted Charles's nephew Robert Gambier Middleton (November 1774 – 21 August 1882), the eldest son of Charles's elder brother Captain George Middleton (1724–1794) and Elizabeth Wilson.
+Robert Gambier Middleton attained the rank of Rear-Admiral on 9 June 1832.

 Naval career

 Middleton entered the Royal Navy in 1741 as captain's servant aboard HMS Sandwich and HMS Duke, and later served aboard HMS Flamborough as midshipman and master's mate.
 He became lieutenant in 1745, serving aboard the frigate HMS Chesterfield, after 1748 on the west Africa station.

 During the Seven Years' War, from 1754, Middleton was stationed aboard HMS Anson during her apprehension and capture of two French ships at Louisbourg, after which he was stationed in the Leeward Islands.
 In January 1757, an incident over rum rations, during which Middleton lost his temper and physically attacked a sailor ended with the sailor being court martialled and Middleton being transferred and promoted to command of the sloop HMS Speaker.

 Promoted to post-captain on 22 May 1758, Middleton was given command of the frigate HMS Arundel.
 In 1761, while in command of HMS Emerald, he distinguished himself in the West Indies, taking sixteen French ships and several privateers, and received the gratitude of the merchants in the British colony of Barbados.
 From March 1762 Middleton took command of the frigate Adventure, patrolling the coast of Normandy.

-In December 1761 Middleton married Margaret Gambier, niece of Captain Mead, who he had encountered aboard HMS Sandwich some twenty years earlier.
-Margaret moved to Teston in Kent, to be close to her friend Elizabeth Bouverie.
-In 1763, after service aboard the Adventure, he moved to join Margaret at Teston, and for the next twelve years he farmed the land belonging to Mrs Bouverie, taking on the role of a country gentleman.
+In 1763, after service aboard the Adventure, Charles moved to join Margaret Gambier, whom he had married in December 1761, at Teston, and for the next twelve years, he farmed the land belonging to Mrs Bouverie, taking on the role of a country gentleman.